WeblateOrg/weblate/docs/admin/languages.rst

 Changing language definitions
 -----------------------------

-You can change language definitions in the administrator interface (see :ref:`admin-interface`).
-The :guilabel:`Weblate languages` section allows changing or adding language definitions.
+You can change language definitions in the languages interface (:file:`/languages/` URL).

 While editing, make sure all fields are correct (especially plurals and text direction), otherwise translators will be unable to properly edit